Kiril-Mordan/reusables/.paa/docs/package_auto_assembler.md

 Even though some general information shared between packages could be provided through general config, but package specific info should be provided through `__package_metadata__`.
 It should support most text fields from setup file, but for others the following fields are available:

-- `classifiers`: adds classifiers to the general ones from config
+- `classifiers`: adds classifiers to the general ones from config, unless it's `Development Status :: ` then module level definition will overwrite the one from config
 - `extras_require`: a dictionary of optional package that wouldn't be installed during normal installation.
 The key could be used during installation and the value would be a list of dependencies.
 - `install_requires` : adds requirements to the list read from imports